RobSpectre/Twilio-Hackpack-for-Heroku-and-Flask/README.md

 This hackpack ships with two ready-to-go endpoints for your Twilio Voice and SMS apps.
 The two routes /voice and /sms contain two examples you can modify easily.

+To start tweaking your hackpack, just edit `hackpack/app.py`.

 For example, here is a quick Twilio Voice app that plays some Ramones.